pesteller/Geolocalisation/readme.md

 ### 4. Data processing
 This section includes the data processing steps for filtering the data before modelling.
 This has been done by using two Notebooks:
 + *Notebooks/Geolocalisation - Notebook 1.1.
 Data preprocessing.ipynb*: this Notebook includes the pre-processing and filtering steps applied to the data.
 + *Notebooks/Geolocalisation - Notebook 1.2.
 Quality Control.Rmd*: this R Notebook includes code used for plotting the data after filtering.
+This Notebook is analogous to the *Notebooks/Geolocalisation - Notebook 1.2.
+Quality Control.R* file.

 All data needed to replicate these results, either raw or filtered, can be found in the following [link](https://drive.google.com/drive/folders/1wroGkFZRI2MDLKRSgFWfLus0v7Kj9W94?usp=sharing).